 Beyond safety, driverless cars will also enhance the effectiveness and efficiency of existing transportation.
-This is accomplished because driverless cars will be, on average, much smaller than today’s vehicles (think narrower lanes); they don’t need the clearances that human operated vehicles do (forget about the 2 second rule, think 2 yard rule even at high speeds); traffic signals and signage may largely become obsolete.
+This is accomplished because driverless cars will be, on average, much smaller than today’s vehicles (think narrower lanes); they don’t need the clearances that human operated vehicles do (forget about the 2 second rule, think the 2 yard rule even at high speeds); traffic signals and signage may largely become obsolete.
 As a result of these benefits, highway capacity may quadruple.
 Intersection capacity may double.
-Not only will we not need to build expensive new infrastructure, we can afford to reduce it.
-This will solve the congestion problem and the transportation funding problems in one fell swoop.
+Not only will we not need to build expensive new infrastructure, we can afford to remove existing infrastructure.
+This could solve the congestion problem and the transportation funding problems in one fell swoop.

 There are also environmental benefits of this technology.
-Most notably, autonomous vehicles are naturally compatible with electric vehicles (in fact two of the leaders in AV technology are piloting their tech on EVs: Tesla and Chevy Bolt) and electric vehicles produce none of the emissions that contribute to climate change.
+Most notably, autonomous vehicles are naturally compatible with electric vehicles (in fact most of the leaders in AV technology are piloting their tech on electric vehicles) and electric vehicles produce none of the emissions that contribute to climate change.
 The continued transition to a power grid supplied by renewable energy sources will also reduce the indirect emissions caused by manufacturing electric vehicles.

 In sum, driverless cars promise great benefits to us individually and collectively.
 They’ll make us safer and improve our commutes, while making them cheaper.
 They’ll improve the efficiency of our infrastructure, which will reduce congestion and the scale of infrastructure needed to meet our transportation needs.
 And they’ll reduce the environmental costs of driving.